 Recipe 1: Homemade Grain-Free (Cassava Flour) Tortillas [Paleo / Aip]

 I’ve been experimenting with grain-free food options in an effort to work through food sensitivities.
 These tortillas are gluten-free and grain-free.
 And they taste amazing!
-If you’re looking to buy cassava root flour, we’ve had great luck with Anthony’s brand and usually buy it on Amazon.
+If you’re looking to buy cassava root flour, we’ve had great luck with Bob’s Red Mill (different brands have different consistencies).

 - 2 tsp salt, to taste (we LOVE this salt because of the nutritional benefits)